NASA Centennial Challenges

 Allied Partner to Centennial Challenges

 The Manned Space Flight Education Foundation is a 501(c)(3) nonprofit science and space learning center with extensive educational programs.
 Space Center Houston is the cornerstone of its mission to inspire all generations through the wonders of space exploration.
-The center draws 1 million visitors annually, was called “The Big Draw” by USA Today and generates a $73 million annual economic impact in the greater Houston area.
-Space Center Houston is Houston’s first and only Smithsonian Affiliate and the Official Visitor Center of NASA Johnson Space Center.
-More than 100,000 teachers and students from around the world visit the center annually to take part in extraordinary learning opportunities.
-For more information, go to www.spacecenter.org.
+The center draws more than 1 million visitors annually, was named “The Best Museum in Texas” by USA Today and generates a $118.7 million annual economic impact in the greater Houston area.
+Space Center Houston is a Smithsonian Affiliate, the Official Visitor Center of NASA Johnson Space Center and a Certified Autism Center.
+More than 250,000 teachers and students from around the world visit the center annually to take part in extraordinary learning opportunities.
+For more information, go to spacecenter.org.

 Technical Challenge Facilitator